 How to pool and share money is one of the most important decisions you’ll make as a couple.
 Not every couple does this the same way.
 Some opt to have a joint account, others prefer separate accounts, and many couples decide on a combination of the two.

 The first step is to agree on what expenses should be paid together.
 Make a detailed list of the expenses you think should be shared as a couple.
 You should also take time to discuss how much discretionary money each of you will have to spend.
 Make a list of what kinds of things each of you might spend money on personally to figure out the discretionary budgets.
-Once you agree, spending based on the discretionary funds should not be judged or argued.
+Once you agree, spending based on discretionary funds should not be judged or argued.
 Each partner in the relationship should be free to spend that money as he or she sees fit.
 Discretionary funds can be allocated in your joint account, or you can create separate accounts for this money to be deposited every month.

 Take some time to figure out who should be responsible for paying bills, balancing accounts, monitoring credit, and researching large purchases like a house or car.
 Do you want to do it all as a team?
 Or do you want to divide tasks?
 Creating a structure will make it easier to ensure your finances are in order and encourages teamwork.
-Start by having a conversation about what tasks each of you is good at, likes or doesn’t like and make a financial jobs list.
+Start by having a conversation about what tasks each of you is good at, likes, or doesn’t like and make a financial job list.
 When you have your financial meeting each month, you can report information relevant to the tasks you completed.
 You may need to try different options to find the best way to tackle your financial responsibilities.
 Don’t be afraid to switch things up.

 Saving at least 10% of your income can go a long way toward realizing your goals as a couple.
 It can provide an emergency fund in case one of you loses a job or suffers an injury.
 A savings account can be used toward big purchases down the road, like a new home.
 It can also be used to invest in a retirement account.
 When you start talking about finances and make a budget, consider saving money early.
 The sooner you start, the easier it will be to realize all the goals you set forth like a couple.